 |

-Your thermostat can automatically switch to Eco Temperature when everyone's away and switch to a more comfortable temperature when someone comes home.
+Your thermostat can set itself to Eco Temperature when everyone's away.
+Then, it can switch to a more comfortable temperature when someone comes home.

 - Open the Google Home app